CloudWithChris/cloudwithchris.com/content/blog/githubactions-testsummary-go/index.md

 Firstly, the ``go-junit-report`` library is used to convert the test output from the Go test output into the JUnit XML format.

-The ``-set-exit-code`` flag is used to set the exit code to 1 if any tests failed.
-This is used to show that the job failed, and is particularly useful in the context of GitHub actions (i.e. this step in the job failed)
+The ``-set-exit-code`` flag is used to set the exit code to 1 if any tests failed (as per the [README file from the repository](https://github.com/jstemmer/go-junit-report)).
+This is used to show that the job failed.
+This is critical in the context of GitHub actions (i.e. ensuring that this step in the job fails, to prevent progressing any further steps).

 Finally, the ``> report.xml`` part is used to redirect the output of the ``go-junit-report`` library to the ``report.xml`` file.

-At this point, you may be seeing the direction we're heading.
-We need to take the steps used above, and use those directly within a GitHub Action workflow.
+At this point, you likely see the direction we're heading.
+We need to take the above steps and use them directly within a GitHub Action workflow.

 ## Using the go-junit-report library within a GitHub Action

-I've been working on a private GitHub repository, where I've been building a multi-tenant SaaS application.
-I'm using Azure Container Apps, Dapr, KEDA and Go as my primary toolset.
-I've built the individual microservice using a Hexagonal Architecture, which lends itself well for testing.
+I've recently been working on a project in private GitHub repository.
+I'm building a multi-tenant SaaS application.
+To achieve this, i'm using Azure Container Apps, Dapr, KEDA and Go as my primary toolset.
+I am building the individual microservice using a Hexagonal Architecture, which lends itself well for testing.

-I already wrote a test suite for each of the microservices.
-The tests were already being executed in a GitHub Action workflow, to determine whether the code was working as expected.
+Fortunately, I had already written a test suite for each of the microservices.
+Better yet, the tests were already being executed in a GitHub Action workflow.
+This was part of my development lifecycle, to determine whether the code was working as expected before building a new version of the docker image.

-Given I already had the testing framework set up, I thought that this could be an easy project to convert and test my logic.
+As I already had the testing framework set up, I thought this could be an easy project to tweak, so that I can summarise the test results back into the GitHub Action workflow run.

 Below, you can see the resulting GitHub Action workflow that I created -